ofcitszen/DIA-Warehouse-Robot/README.md

 - Press ESC to pause.
 	- Under the pause menu:
 		- Press "Resume" to continue the simulation.
 		- Press "Menu" to return to the main menu.
-(Disabled in "Test All" mode)
+(Disabled in Testing modes)
 		- Press "Finish" to prematurely finish this simulation and get the results.
 		- Press "Quit" to quit the program entirely.